-Check your enrollment date in the schedule of classes.
-Beginning Fall 2010, concurrently enrolled high school students may enroll two weeks prior to the start of the semester using the SURF online enrollment system.
+Check your enrollment date in your SURF Account.
+Concurrently enrolled high school students may enroll two weeks prior to the start of the semester using the SURF online enrollment system.
 Next, click on “Enrollment and Grades,” then “View Enrollment Appointment” to find out when you are eligible to enroll.
 To enroll online, click on SURF.
 You may also enroll in person in the Admissions and Records Office if you prefer not to enroll online.

 MiraCosta College has waived the enrollment fee for high school students taking less than 12 units of college courses; however, all other fees must be paid at the time of enrollment - if you are planning to apply for financial aid or a Board of Governors fee waiver, make sure you complete that process with the Financial Aid Office before enrolling.

-If you need financial assistance to help pay for fees and books, read the financial aid sections of the class schedule, visit the Financial Aid Office in Building 3000 on the Oceanside Campus or click here for the Financial Aid Office.
+If you need financial assistance to help pay for fees and books, visit the Financial Aid Office in Building 3000 on the Oceanside Campus or click here for the Financial Aid Office.

 The English and math tests place you in classes where you are most likely to succeed.
 Both tests are given on computers and do not require a reservation.
 You must take the placement tests before enrolling in college-level math or English.
 Detailed information about placement tests and alternatives to testing are included in the class schedule or click here for the Testing Office.

 Orientation gives you planning tools you’ll need to succeed at MiraCosta College and you’ll learn about college programs, requirements and services.
-No reservations are required.
-See the class schedule for orientation dates and times or click here for the orientation schedule.
-You can also complete orientation online.
+You can complete the orientation online.